Solar Panel Soiling Loss in Australia: How Much Dirt Is Costing You

 Winter (June–August)

-You don’t have to estimate — you can measure your system’s soiling loss precisely.
+You don’t have to estimate — you can measure your system’s solar panel soiling loss precisely.

 Method 1: Inverter Monitoring Comparison

-- The percentage drop is your soiling loss for that period
+- The percentage drop is your solar panel soiling loss for that period.

 Method 2: Clean vs. Dirty Panel Test

-- The output difference = soiling loss per panel
+- The output difference equals your solar panel soiling loss per panel.

 Method 3: Performance Ratio Monitoring

-- Your inverter app’s “performance ratio” metric accounts for weather and compares actual vs expected output
+- Your inverter app’s “performance ratio” metric accounts for weather.
+It compares actual versus expected output.

-- Performance ratio declining steadily between cleaning events = measurable soiling loss
+- Performance ratio declining steadily between cleaning events indicates measurable solar panel soiling loss.

 Based on soiling rate data and cleaning economics: